LiaScript/docs/README.md

 ```
 ````
     --{{3}}--
-The result looks like follows:
+The result looks as follows:

       {{3}}
 ``` ascii